 (i) A very high number of respondents wanted the introduction of high speed broadband to the village.
-Since the consultation, through the Building Digital UK broadband initiative working with Bedford Borough Council and in conjunction with BT, this is now installed in the main areas of the village, although the outlying 'Ends' still have poor service.
+Since the consultation, through the Borough Council superfast broadband initiative, in conjunction with BT, this is now installed in the main areas of the village, although the outlying 'Ends' still have poor service.